India Cements, Indus Towers stocks in F&O ban list today

 No new positions are allowed when the stock exchanges place F&O contracts in a particular stock in the F&O ban period.

-In the broader market, the BSE smallcap and midcap indices raced to record high levels.
-Smallcap gauge jumped 1.58 per cent and the midcap index climbed 1.11 per cent.
+In the broader market, the BSE mid-cap gauge declined 0.57 per cent while small-cap index went up marginally by 0.07 per cent.

 3.6 Crore Indians visited in a single day choosing us as India's undisputed platform for General Election Results.
 Explore the latest updates here!